PeterStano/ReviewOfSpinQubits/README.txt

 --------------------------------

-The simplest way is to use the script makeTable-script.txt in the parent directory.
+The simplest way is to use the script makeTable-script.txt in the GitHub project parent directory.
 The result of running the script for "Table-I-1.txt", by makeTable-script.txt --tableName=Table-I-1 is the file "Table-I-1.pdf".